 11) The price list of packing and transport costs is available on the Seller's website HERE.

-1) Upon registration of the Buyer in the online shop, the Buyer can access his/her customer account.
+1) Based on the Buyer's registration in the online shop, the Buyer can access his/her customer account.
 From his customer account, the Buyer can order goods.
 The Buyer may also order goods without registration.

 2) When registering for a customer account and when ordering goods, the Buyer is obliged to provide all the information correctly and truthfully.
 The Buyer is obliged to update the information provided in the user account whenever it changes.
 The information provided by the Buyer in the customer account and when ordering goods shall be deemed correct by the Seller.